sangatiravitejareddy/sangatiravitejareddy/README.md

 🌱 I’m currently learning frontend development.

+💼 I’m working as an Automation Developer.

 💞️ I’m looking to collaborate on web development and AI projects.

-📫 How to reach me: Mail to team.ravitejareddy@gmail.com.
+📫 How to reach me: Mail to mail.ravitejareddy@gmail.com.

 😄 Pronouns: he/him

 ⚡ Fun fact: I'm very patient and eager to learn new things.